 What is it like to attend a desegregated high school?
 Pamela Tuck tells the story of her father and how he won a typing contest with a lot at stake.
 The county typing tournament is a contest that is measurable and not subjective.
 Her father, Mason, decides to take a stand, using his skills to triumph over prejudice and break racial barriers. [advanced picture book, ages 7 and up]

 Separate is Never Equal: Sylvia Mendez and Her Family’s Fight for Desegregation by Duncan Tonatiuh

 The battle for Civil Rights was fought not just in the Deep South but also in Southern California near where I grew up.
 It also was fought by browns as well as blacks.
 Almost 10 years before Brown vs. Board of Education, Sylvia Mendez and her parents helped end school segregation in California that was aimed against Hispanic Americans.
-This is untold story that shows the depth and breadth of the Civil Rights Movement. [picture book, ages 7 and up]
+This is hidden figure shows the depth and breadth of the Civil Rights Movement. [picture book, ages 7 and up]

 To examine any book more closely at Amazon, please click on image of book.

 As an Amazon Associate, I earn from qualifying purchases.